Marriage I - God's Design for the Home

 Reason and experience do not answer the three most important questions in life.
-What are they?
+What are these three questions?

-The teachings of Scripture fall into four major categories.
+The inspired teachings of Scripture have four major purposes.
 List them and explain.

-The whole premise for next few lessons on the home, all the promises made, all the instruction given are from the Word of God, The Holy Bible.
-In your marriage you should be willing to make not only a commitment to your mate for life, but a commitment to order your home and life in accordance to God's instructions.
-These will be outlined in the next few lessons.
-With that kind of commitment, look at the promises that God has made to you:
+The whole premise for the next few lessons on the home, all the promises made, all the instructions given, are from the Word of God, The Holy Bible.
+In marriage one needs to make a commitment to their mate for life, and a commitment to order their home and their life in accordance to God's instructions.
+A home can then be a paradise here on earth.
+These instructions are outlined in the next few lessons.
+With such a life time commitment, examine some of the promises that God makes:

 Josh 1:7 Only be thou ______________ and very ______________, that thou mayest observe to do according to _______ _______ _______, which Moses my servant commanded thee: turn not from it to the right hand or to the left, that thou mayest ______________ whithersoever thou goest.